Click on the image to listen to the blog

 They are most likely to pay lip service rather than taking action or making real changes to improve the lives of the people they may represent in whatever position they hold.

 Due to the blocking of their own feelings they cannot connect with others pain and suffering.
 Their focus will be on how to climb higher and how to make connections to improve their lot.

-Because of their perceived success, they may question others motivation and resent that in their eyes others have not done enough to better themselves.
+Because of their perceived success, they may question other peoples motivation and even resent others feeling that in their eyes, others have not done enough to better themselves.
 They may feel that others are lazy or stupid and have no desire to be any better, this leads to resenting that ‘these people’ benefit from their hard work.

 DANGERS FOR US ALL

 Having a narcissist in a position that influences our lives is dangerous for us all.
 They are incapable of including emotion in their decisions but instead use logic.
-These facts or logical conclusions are also skewed, using their own filter which is influenced by their own negative life experience.
-The fear is that the energy they put into avoiding being triggered emotionally, can ensure they will evade making decisions that serve anyone other than themselves.
+These facts or logical conclusions are also skewed, because they use their own filter which is influenced by their own negative life experience.
+The energy they put into avoiding being triggered emotionally, can ensure they will avoid making decisions that serve anyone other than themselves.

 WHO IS PULLING OUR STRINGS

 When I look at this country and how it is currently being run, alongside examining the disastrous decisions that impact the most vulnerable within our society, like the almost 10,000 homeless, the 400 people left waiting on hospital trolleys (26% increase from last year), coupled with the constant under-funding of support services for abuse victims, I can only conclude that we have a number of individuals with a narcissistic personality disorder in positions of power.
 No one who has the ability to feel empathy for another individual could stand by and not do something about this country’s current situation.